Morning Star

 £200 security deposit – only chargeable for damages (which will be discussed with you in advance of processing the charge)

 Pets: Well-behaved dogs are welcome by arrangement @ £30 per week, per dog.
 No dogs under one year of age and please do not leave them unattended or allow them on the furniture.
-If your dog is cage trained, you are welcome to leave him/her in his/her cage, for a short period of time, unattended, should you feel that is appropriate and you are going out to a non dog-friendly restaurant for example.
+If your dog is cage trained, you are welcome to leave him/her in his/her cage, for a short period of time, unattended, should you feel that is appropriate and you are going out to a non-dog-friendly restaurant for example.
 Likewise, if you know your dog is going to jump on the furniture, please be sure to bring suitable throws, to protect the furnishings.
-The garden is largely secure but a very determined dog might find its way out of some of the dense shrubbery on the perimeters, particularly in the highest elevation of the garden.
+The garden is largely secure, but a very determined dog might find its way out of some of the dense shrubbery on the perimeters, particularly in the highest elevation of the garden.
 There is an outdoor tap and spray hose for keeping dogs clean.

 Fuel: One basket of logs provided (October to Easter), more may be purchased on an honesty box basis.